veeso-dev/blog.veeso.dev/blog/post-55/index-en.md

 ---
-date: '2026-03-02 11:00:00'
+date: "2026-03-02 11:00:00"
-slug: 'from-ic-dbms-to-wasm-dbms'
+slug: "from-ic-dbms-to-wasm-dbms"
-title: 'From ic-dbms to wasm-dbms'
+title: "From ic-dbms to wasm-dbms"
-description: 'Untangling a database engine from the Internet Computer'
+description: "Untangling a database engine from the Internet Computer"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-projects
-reading_time: '8'
+reading_time: "8"
 ---

 This is an article about how I restructured a monolithic IC canister framework into a runtime-agnostic WASM database engine.